yakazimir/kyler-website/content/post/understanding_lisp.md

 the third thing in that expression.
-What McCarthy showed (or rather *discovered*, as [described](http://www.paulgraham.com/rootsoflisp.html) by Paul Graham,  is that one can elaborate on this basic idea to create a Lisp
+What McCarthy showed (or rather *discovered*, as [described](http://www.paulgraham.com/rootsoflisp.html) by Paul Graham),  is that one can elaborate on this basic idea to create a Lisp
 $\texttt{eval}$ function that interprets all of Lisp.
 Hence, to answer the question we started with about how we can built an interpreter for Lisp, we can use Lisp itself to define an interpreter for Lisp, which